inclinedadarsh/minimal-blog/src/blogs/gsoc-2025-google-deepmind.md

 **Title**: Implementing web interface for fine-tuning Gemma models using Gradio.

-This project is about building a user-friendly web interface using Gradio that makes fine-tuning Gemma models simple and accessible for everyone—even those without deep technical knowledge.
+This project is about building a user-friendly web interface using Gradio that makes fine-tuning Gemma models simple and accessible for everyone, even those without deep technical knowledge.
 The app will allow users to upload datasets in various formats, select from different fine-tuning styles like Alpaca-style, conversational, or continuous pretraining, and choose between efficient LoRA or full fine-tuning based on their needs.
 Once fine-tuned, users will be able to convert models into formats like PyTorch or GGUF, making them easy to use with tools like Ollama.

 The app will also support integration with platforms like Vertex AI, enabling users to fine-tune models without worrying about infrastructure setup.
-To make the process even smoother, the project will include a set of easy-to-follow guides and documentation—covering everything from model selection to parameter tuning—so that users can make informed decisions at every step.
+To make the process even smoother, the project will include a set of easy-to-follow guides and documentation, covering everything from model selection to parameter tuning, so that users can make informed decisions at every step.
 The goal is to remove the complexity from LLM fine-tuning and empower more people to adapt powerful Gemma models for their own use cases.

 ### Prototype